gioxx/PiPass/README.md

 * Knowledge of location of webroot (normaly this can be found under /var/www/html/)
 * Webroot folder without any index files (e.g. no index.php/index.html/etc.)
 * Knowledge of which user PHP is running as
-* Optional: Domain or subdomain linked to your Pi-Hole
+* Optional, will improve functionality: Domain or subdomain linked to your Pi-Hole

 Install
 ------
-**NOTE:** Versions 1.2/1.2b and below are now deprecated due to not having automatic update checking functionality.
-Please update immediately by removing your current installation and following this much simpler setup guide.
+Installation on a vanilla Pi-Hole is completely automated.
+Execute ``bash <(wget -qO- https://kubrick.roen.us/pipass/scripts/install.sh)`` to install.

+If you have a more complex installation (e.g. using ``NGiNX`` as a webserver), follow these steps below.

 1. Make your webserver redirect all 404 errors to the webroot.

-2. PiHole uses lighttpd as a webserver by default.
-As such, this installer will configure 404 redirects for it by default.
-Other web servers will need to configure this manually.
+If you use ``lighttpd``, this function is automated.

-For nginx, this is
+For ``NGiNX``, this is

 ```
         location / {